What causes nasal flaring? 12 possible conditions

-Nasal flaring is when the nostrils widen while a person is breathing.
-It is a sign that the person is having difficulty breathing.
-It is most commonly seen in children and infants.
+Nasal flaring occurs when your nostrils widen while breathing, and may be a sign that you’re having difficulty breathing.
+It’s most commonly seen in children and infants.
 In some cases, it can indicate respiratory distress.

-Nasal flaring can be caused by a number of conditions, ranging from temporary illnesses to long-term conditions and accidents.
+Nasal flaring can be caused by a number of conditions, ranging from temporary illness to long-term conditions and accidents.
 It may also be in response to vigorous exercise.
 A person breathing comfortably should not have nasal flaring.

-You may notice your nostrils flaring if you are suffering from a severe infection, such as influenza (flu).
-It is most commonly seen in people with serious respiratory conditions, such as pneumonia and bronchiolitis.
-Another common cause is croup, an inflammation of the larynx and trachea in children, which is associated with infection.
+You may notice your nostrils flaring if you are suffering from a severe infection such as the flu, or influenza, and it’s most commonly seen in people with serious respiratory conditions such as pneumonia and bronchiolitis.
+Another common cause is croup, which in children is an inflammation of the larynx and trachea and is associated with infection.

 Nasal flaring is common in people suffering from acute asthma.
-It may occur along with other common asthma symptoms, such as wheezing, tightness of the chest, and shortness of breath.
-Asthma can be triggered by a number of stimuli, ranging from animals to dust, mold, and pollen.
+It may occur along with other common asthma symptoms, such as:

-Epiglottitis is inflammation of the tissue covering the trachea (windpipe).
-It is rare now because of childhood immunization against the bacteria that cause it, H. influenzae type B, as children.
-At one point in time, epiglottitis was commonly seen in children aged two to six.
-It would be rare for an adult to develop the disease.
+Epiglottitis is an inflammation of the tissue covering the trachea, or windpipe.
+It’s now rare because most people get immunized against the bacteria that cause it, H. influenzae type B, as children.
+At one point in time, epiglottitis was commonly seen in children aged 2 to 6, but it would be rare for an adult to develop the disease.

-If you have a blockage in the air passages around your nose, mouth, or throat, you will find it increasingly difficult to breathe, which can cause nasal flaring.
+If you have a blockage in the air passages around your nose, mouth, or throat, you’ll find it increasingly difficult to breathe, which can cause nasal flaring.

 If you notice a child or infant with persistent nasal flaring, seek emergency medical attention.

 You should also seek medical attention if you notice a blue tinge in your lips, skin, or nail beds.
-This indicates that sufficient oxygen is not being pumped through your body.
+This indicates that oxygen isn’t being sufficiently pumped through your body.

-Nasal flaring is usually an indication of a bigger problem and is not directly treated.
-It is not a symptom that can be treated at home.
+Nasal flaring usually is an indication of a bigger problem and isn’t directly treated.
+It’s not a symptom that can be treated at home.

-He or she will listen to your lungs and breathing sounds, and ascertain if there is any associated wheezing or if your breathing is unusually noisy.
+Your doctor will listen to your lungs and breathing to see if there’s any associated wheezing or if your breathing is unusually noisy.